Comment on Nuclear Fusion 66, 016012 (2026) and arXiv:2508.03561 by Richard Fitzpatrick, A Simple Model of Current Ramp-Up and Ramp-Down in Tokamaks: Introduction

 \item Neglected the part of the poloidal flux produced by the plasma current that lies outside of the plasma, which is most of the poloidal flux produced by the plasma current.

-\item Assumed a spatially uniform perpendicular energy diffusivity to calculate the current profile that would be expected in a ramp down.
-Since that particular profile is stable from the 1987 study of TFTR disruptions by Cheng, Furth, and Boozer \cite{MHD stab}, Fitzpatrick made the remarkable extrapolation that all ramp downs of similar speed are stable.
+\item Assumed a time-independent profile profile, which was a spatial constant, of the thermal energy diffusivity to calculate the current profile that would be expected in a ramp down.
+Since that particular profile is stable from the 1987 study of TFTR disruptions by Cheng, Furth, and Boozer \cite{MHD stab}, a remarkable extrapolation was made that all ramp downs of similar speed are stable.